LGA 1700: Heatsink design

 While some motherboards do offer additional mounting holes for using older coolers, e.g. for using an LGA115x cooler on an LGA1700 motherboard, differences in Z-height and the mounting pressure will result in worse than expected cooling performance.
 For best results it is recommended to either change the cooling solution to a model certified for this platform or request an updated mounting-kit for one of the higher-end solutions on the market.
 For heatsinks to be interchangeable, not only the hole pattern, but also the socket seating plane height, the maximum thermal solution center of gravity height from the IHS and the static total compressive minimum need to match.

 Issues

-Even though some CPU cooler manufacturers are providing adapter kits (usually in the form of different screws) to go with existing LGA115x retention brackets, there have been reports of the CPU bending or bowing due to uneven mounting pressure from the LGA 1700 integrated loading mechanism (ILM).
+Even though some CPU cooler manufacturers are providing adapter kits (usually in the form of different screws) to go with existing LGA115x and LGA1200 retention brackets, there have been reports of the CPU bending or bowing due to uneven mounting pressure from the LGA 1700 integrated loading mechanism (ILM).
 This leads to the CPU having reduced contact with the cooler plate, which in turn leads to increased temperatures.
 LGA 1700 contact frames to replace the stock ILM have been released by Thermal Grizzly and Thermalright to ensure even CPU mounting pressure and cooler contact.

+Maximum RAM

+Initially motherboards based on Alder Lake and Raptor Lake chipsets supported 32 GB memory modules but most known OEMs in 2023 updated their UEFI to support 48 GB modules and in December 2023 support for 64 GB modules started to roll out first by MSI and ASRock.
+Users are advised to consult with their motherboards web support pages to check what memory modules can be installed.